 A year on from the Red Rock Entertainment film competition, we bring you an exclusive interview with the talented Alice Trueman.
 Alice has written, directed and edited her new short film Jas, which featured at the short film corner at Cannes Film Festival 2017 this year.
-Produced By @Red Rock Entertainment.
+Executive Produced By @Red Rock Entertainment.
 Alice won the Red Rock Film Competition last year; she was awarded £5,000 production grant to create her short film.
 Her winning pitch and screenplay were selected from hundreds of entries by an industry panel which included actress Linda Robinson, Phillip Ilson, Director of the London Short Film Festival and The BFI London Film Festival.
 Roger Morris, Managing Director of Elstree Studios.
 Stephen Cookson, Award-winning writer and director and Gary Collins, Managing Director of Red Rock Entertainment.

 “I can’t quite believe it was a year ago that I won the Red Rock Entertainment film prize and 5K to make my second short film, Jas.
 What a year it’s been!
 Paul DuBois – massive thanks to you for being my filmmaking guardian angel, and of course to the lovely people at Red Rock Entertainment”